hransom528/hransom528/README.md

 * Cloud Architecture
 * SQL and Databases
 * Django Python Library
+* Data science with NumPy/SciPy, R, and Python
+* AI/Machine Learning and Tensorflow
 * Anything else I find interesting!

 ### How to Reach Me